 KINGTOP INTERNATIONAL GROUP LIMITED

 Whole plant equipment for beverages.
-Professional and one-stop solution tailored to your beverage production and packing requirement: from PET bottle blow molding to water treatment, bottling and packing
+Professional and one-stop solution tailored to your beverage production and packing requirement: from PET bottle blow molding to water treatment, bottling and packaging

 Bottled water, often called drinking water, is usually bottled at the source and sealed in safe drinking containers.
 There are many types of bottled water, held inside many types of unique shaped bottles.
 It seems the fancier the bottle, the more expensive the water inside.
 Let's take a look at the kinds of bottled water available: